traefik/traefik/docs/content/middlewares/replacepathregex.md

 TODO: add schema
 -->

-The ReplaceRegex replace a path from an url to another with regex matching and replacement.
+The ReplaceRegex replaces the path of a URL using regex matching and replacement.

 ## Configuration Examples